 - Choose a Topic You Already Know About

-If you’re lucky your professor will have provided you with a list of research paper topics in science to choose from.
+If you’re lucky your professor will have provided you with a list of research paper topics.
 If this is the case, choose something you already know and are comfortable writing about.
 If you have to come up with your own topic, follow the same piece of advice and stay within an area you with which you are familiar.

 - Find Enough Supportive Resources